PandaTechAM/Public-API-Documentations/e-bak/e-bak.md

 ### 1.4.1.
 Key Points

 - **TraceId:** A unique identifier for the request, useful for debugging and tracing the request flow.
 - **Instance:** Provides context about the API call, including the HTTP method, the client's IP address, and the endpoint accessed.
 - **StatusCode:** The HTTP status code associated with the error (e.g., `400` for bad requests).
 - **Type:** A brief description of the error type, such as `BadRequestException`.
 - **Errors:** A detailed breakdown of specific errors encountered.
 This section can include multiple key-value pairs, with each key representing a field that caused an error and its corresponding error message.
-- **Note:** The `Errors` object can contain multiple entries, and the fields listed will depend on the nature of the error.
 - **Message:** A general message describing the error, often indicating why the request was invalid or could not be processed.

 Ensure to check the `StatusCode` and `Errors` object for debugging and resolving issues.
 Utilize the `TraceId` when seeking support.

 ## 1.5.
 Authentication & Authorization

 ### 1.5.1.
 User Authentication

 To use the API, you must have a registered user account in the system.
-It's crucial to `store your credentials securely`.
+It's crucial to store your credentials securely.

 ### 1.5.2.
 Obtaining an Access Token